mrporcles/llm-warmup/README.md

 ## 📄 License

-This project is part of the Cloud Foundry LLM application suite.
 See the main repository for licensing information.